The Impact of Logical Errors on Quantum Algorithms: Background: Quantum Systems Formalisms

 After infinitesimal time $\delta t$, if no \emph{jumps} occurs, then the state evolves into

 where

 and a normalization is introduced since the Hamiltonian $H$ in not hermitian.
 If a jump $J_i$ occurs, then the state evolves into

-The overall interpretation is that the system evolves into two possible outcomes at time $t$: \begin{enumerate} \item with probability $1 - \delta p$ it evolves into the state $\ket{\psi(t + \delta t)}$ as described by Equation \ref{nojump} and \item with probability $\delta p_i$ it jumps to another state.
-The possible states are described Equation \ref{jump} by jump operators $J_i$ with probability $\delta p_{i}$. \end{enumerate}
+The overall interpretation is that the system evolves into two possible outcomes at time $t$: \begin{enumerate} \item with probability $1 - \delta p$, it evolves into the state $\ket{\psi(t + \delta t)}$ as described by Equation \ref{nojump} and \item with probability $\delta p_i$, it jumps to another state.
+The possible states are described Equation \ref{jump} by the jump operators $J_i$ with probability $\delta p_{i}$. \end{enumerate}

-The quantum jump method is general and applicable to many (physical) quantum mechanical systems.
+The quantum jump method is general and applicable to many quantum-mechanical systems.
 Here, we employ the jump method for error simulation in quantum algorithms.
 In this application of the jump method, error operators correspond to the jump operators.
 That is, the error gates, such as X, Y and Z gates, represent the jump operators in an algorithm's circuit.
-Since we simulate logical errors, at the time of an error injection, a jump described by the error gate occurs.
+Since we simulate logical errors, at the time of an error injection, a jump described by the error gate is inserted.
 The algorithm continues from the state the error gate led to.